 Giving a holiday tip is a wonderful way to showcase your appreciation for those who provide a service to you throughout the year.
 But with many beauty professionals still recovering from the financial strains of last year, it’s especially important to consider gifting your beauty service provider with a little extra gratuity this season.

 We know that tipping etiquette can be confusing (especially during the holiday season).
 That’s why we spoke to spoke to a few beauty industry experts and gathered some basic guidelines for tipping your professionals during the holidays.

 Why Tip Extra During the Holidays?

 "While most people get time off from work, makeup artists, estheticians, and hair stylists, sacrifice time away from their loved ones to make money during these seasons," says Emoni Moses, Atlanta-based makeup artist and esthetician.
 "Not to mention, they are risking their health and safety to service clients.
 Sanitation is something we're taught in school, but purchasing extra sanitation products usually comes straight out of our pockets.
 Tipping a little extra just shows your appreciation for this sacrifice."

 Who Deserves an Extra Tip?

-"During the holiday season, we all like to show our love and appreciation to others," says Shay Sadrolashrafi, esthetician for wakse.
+"During the holiday season, we all like to show our love and appreciation to others," says Shay Sadrolashrafi, esthetician and social media director for wakse.
 "Given this time and situation, many beauty professionals are truly impacted, and that's why we recommend tipping a little extra."

 "The way I handle this is always letting my clients know how much I appreciate that they choose my salon to get their services done," says Penny James, trichologist and founder of Penny James Salon.
 "The best tip is recommending my salon to their friends."